robbinsr/data_transformation/README.md

 Run_analysis.R is an executable script written in the R statistical language.

-Run_analysis.R uses data that was collected using a personal activity device.
+Run_analysis.R uses data that was collected using a personal activity device and collecting data from six persons' activities.

-The tasks that are performed by run_analysis.R are:

-1. Change column/feature names from 1 through 6 to Walking, Walking Up Stairs, Walking Down Stairs, Standing, Sitting, and Laying.

-2. Define a function that reads data about observations, subjects attached to observations, activities attached to observations, activities performed by subjects, and variables captured or already created.

-3. Define a function that creates variable names that are more readable by a analyst.

-4. Execute the getData function and pass it the appropriate files related to training a statistical model based upon the data.

-5. Pass the observations, subjects by observation, and acts by observation data from temp to the appropriate data frames, which are data containers in R where R can perform actions on the data.

-6. Execute the function which alters the variable names and pass it the current names.

-The tidyCodeBook in xlsx and pdf form is in this repo.
+The file run_analysis.R is in the tidyData folder.

-This README explains my process.
+The results of running the run_analysis.R file are in three seperate repos named tidyMerged, tidyExtracted, and tidyAveraged.
 The merged files are in http://github.com/robbinsr/tidyMerged.

 The extracted files are in http://github.com/robbinsr/tidyExtracted.

 The averaged files are in http://github.com/robbinsr/tidyAveraged.

 It was necessary to use more than one repo because of GitHub's 1 GB repo size constraint.

-This is the result of the project for the course "Getting and Cleaning Data."
-The CodeBook is in the tidyData folder.
-The file run_analysis.R is in the tidyData folder.
-The results of running the run_analysis.R file are in three seperate repos named tidyMerged, tidyExtracted, and tidyAveraged, and all of these are public and under github.com/robbinsr/.

-The instructions asked us to:
+The CodeBook, which shows the mapping between old variable names and new variable names is in the tidyData folder.

+The tasks that are performed by run_analysis.R are:

 ##Merge the training and the test sets to create one data set.